Dirty pearls: exposing Shell’s hidden legacy of climate change accountability, 1970-1990

 Vatan Hüzeir, founder and director of Changerism: “Although these first articles refer to only 38 of the many more documents amassed for Dirty pearls, they tell the story of Shell having engaged in what I call ‘climate change uncertaintism’ and ‘climate change negligence’.
 The former points to Shell’s keen willingness to emphasize scientific uncertainty about the potential of global warming in its public reporting, even though scholarly consensus on the future reality of a warmer world was already forming at the time.
 The latter points to Shell’s negligence of its own in-house knowledge of potential global warming in public reporting, although express consideration of that knowledge was to be reasonably expected.
 Both treatments were political in the sense that they served to push for fossil fuels and especially coal, over renewables, as the culturally preferred sources of energy for the foreseeable future.
 This is despite Shell’s awareness of possibly dangerous climate change associated with unabated fossil fuel combustion.
 Both treatments were strategic because, by extension, they protected Shell’s hydrocarbon based business model.

 The exposure of these two early distinct corporate political treatments of climate change repositions Shell’s later markedly aggressive response to global warming in the 1990s and 2000s as a second phase in Shell’s developing relationship with global warming.
-First came climate change negligence and uncertaintism, and then, as global warming was entering public consciousness and significant uncertainties about its reality became insignificant in the 1970s and 1980s, then came climate change denialism and doubtism.”
+It was climate change negligence and uncertaintism that came first.
+The phase of climate change denialism and doubtism came after — as significant uncertainties about the reality of climate change became insignificant in the 1970s and 1980s and global warming was entering the general public’s consciousness.”

-The first set of documents are available on climatefiles.com, an initiative of the Climate Investigations Center.
-Follow us on Twitter or write us below to stay updated on future disclosures of additional ‘dirty pearls’.
-We are also looking for ways to finance difficult-to-fund work like this.
-Please reach out if you can help us with that.
+Write us below to stay updated on future disclosures of additional ‘dirty pearls’.
+Importantly, we are also looking for ways to finance difficult-to-fund work like this.
+Please reach out if you can help us with that, or if you need our research and advisory services.